-If you closely read above comment, you will know that there is nothing special the comment author has said.
+If you closely read the above comment, you will know that there is nothing special the comment author has said.
 But he has been interesting all the time.
 First of all he made a salutation to the author Ryan and then he told him how he liked this article.
 He praised and left.
 I think this comment has got the higher chances to be noticed than the earlier ones.

 Always be selective about the words you are going to use in a comment.
 The selection of words should be

 - Polite: Be calm while writing comments.
 Use formal words and try your best to be polite.
 Even in offensive situations, try to be polite.
 There are many ways you can handle nasty situations just by writing formal words.
 Learn them or just step out of the discussion.

-- Unrepeated: Whether it is content writing or commenting, special words should not be repeated too often.
+Unrepeated: Whether it is content writing or commenting, special words should not be repeated too often.

-There are more than 200 non-English nations in the world.
+There are more than 200 non-native English speaking nations in the world.
 If you belong to any of them, you must be having your own problems with English writing.
 If you feel that your comment is not going to be perfect in grammar and spelling, just apologize at the end.

 You’re a wonderful writer but not all the wars were fought the way you discussed above.

 - Japan lost to the USA in 1945.